bhishman-desai/gta-converter/README.md

 The GTA Image Converter project welcomes contributions and feedback.
 Whether you are a fellow GTA 5 enthusiast or a developer looking to enhance the application's functionality, your involvement is valued.

-Join me in bringing a new level of accessibility to the mesmerizing captures of the GTA 5 world.
+Join us in bringing a new level of accessibility to the mesmerizing captures of the GTA 5 world.
 Convert, share, and relive your in-game photography adventures!